Chile verde is a Mexican pork chili with tender meat in a spicy green broth. Make this recipe today for a fantastic pork verde tonight!

 - Spices – ground cumin, salt, black pepper

-For a heartier stew, consider adding cubed red potatoes or some black beans.
+For a heartier green chili stew, consider adding cubed red potatoes or some black beans.

 Boil the potatoes until they are fork tender, then add at the end with the remaining chile verde puree.
 The cooked beans should be added at the end as well.